Can Antibiotics Stop You From Getting Pregnant?

 Can Antibiotics Affect Fertility?

 Antibiotics refer to a range of antimicrobial drugs that help fight bacterial infections.
 They are the most commonly recommended drugs in modern medicine.
 Find out how it affects fertility in women as well as men:

 1. Impact of Antibiotics on Female Fertility

 Many women who are on antibiotics worry if they can cause infertility.
-Their main fear is that antibiotics can hinder menstruation, ovulation or the embryo implantation, thereby making it difficult for them to get pregnant.
+Their main fear is that antibiotics can hinder menstruation, ovulation or embryo implantation, making it difficult for them to get pregnant.
 But there is no conclusive proof suggesting any harmful effects of antibiotics on the hormones that control the menstrual cycle, ovulation, or conception.

 2. Impact of Antibiotics on Male Fertility